onfido/onfido-ios-sdk/README.md

     case ONFlowErrorCameraPermission:
         // It happens if the user denies permission to the sdk during the flow break;
+    case ONFlowErrorMicrophonePermission:
+        // It happens when the user denies permission for microphone usage by the app during the flow break;
+    case ONFlowErrorMotionUnsupported:
+        // It happens when the device does not support the Motion product and no fallback capture method has been configured break;
     case ONFlowErrorFailedToWriteToDisk:
         // It happens when the SDK tries to save capture to disk, maybe due to a lack of space break;
-    case ONFlowErrorMicrophonePermission:
-        // It happens when the user denies permission for microphone usage by the app during the flow break;
     case ONFlowErrorUpload:
         // It happens when the SDK receives an error from a API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information